7 Delightful Hanging Basket Plants

 - Violas (similar to pansies).

-Combine these with very early flowering bulbs, and you should be able to bridge the gap between late autumn and early spring.
+I’ve had success combing the above with spring flowering bulbs such as crocus and even miniature daffodils and I was be able to bridge the gap between late autumn and early spring.

 Make a Statement With These Stunning Hanging Baskets